Possible Bearish Inside Day Candle Pattern Detected for Microchip Tech (NASDAQ:MCHP) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for Microchip Tech (NASDAQ:MCHP)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in Microchip Tech (NASDAQ:MCHP) based on the price action in the company's shares.
-Today's price range of $87.46 and $88.99 is within yesterday's high and low of the day.
+Yesterday's price range of $87.13 and $88.99 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of Microchip Tech may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

 Microchip Technology Incorporated designs, manufactures, and markets microcontrollers, related mixed-signal and memory products, and application development systems for high-volume embedded control applications.
 The Company also designs, develops, and markets linear and mixed-signal, power management, and thermal management products.